gm3/metadata-scripts/README.md

 ## Checking JSON For duplicates

-### Bash script to ject check the atributes in a folder of JSON files for duplicates
+### Bash script to check the atributes in a folder of JSON files for duplicates
 This script uses the jq command to extract only the "attributes" array from each JSON file and pass it through a pipeline to generate an MD5 checksum.
 The sort and uniq commands are then used to identify duplicate checksums, and the cut and xargs commands are used to delete the duplicate files.

 Note that you will need to have the jq command installed for this script to work.
 You can install it using your package manager (e.g. apt-get install jq on Debian/Ubuntu).